skanjo/paulrobertlloyd-v4/src/_content/projects/bradshaws_guide.md

 Reproductions of his handbook are over an inch thick; pocket-sized by Victorian standards, but not when compared to our slim wireless companions.
 This ongoing self-directed project aims to make Bradshaw’s work accessible to a new audience, be they tourists wanting to spend more time on today’s network, or commuters wishing to learn about the places they pass by every day.

-{% render 'screenshots' with screenshots.station
+{% include 'screenshots' with screenshots.station
   caption: 'Station pages feature photochrom images sourced from the Library of Congress.'
 %}